GrupoDiana/BRT-Documentation/docs/osc/source.md

 `source_id`: identifier assigned to the sound source for further references to it

 `linein_channel`: indicates the input channel of the selected audio device to be linked to this sound source.
+The channels are numbered starting from 1.

-`source_model` indicates the source model to be used, possible values are: `SimpleModel`, `DirectivityModel`.
-See [Source Models](/BRT-Documentation/library/source/models/) for more details.
+`source_model` indicates the source model to be used, possible values are: `OmnidirectionalModel`, `DirectivityModel`.
+See [Source Models](../library/source-models/index.md) for more details.

 `modelToConnectTo` is optional and indicates to which listener model this source will be connected.
-If left blank, the source will be connected to all listener models that have been indicated in the application configuration.
+If left blank, the source will be connected to all listener models that have been indicated in the application [settings menu](../applications/berta-renderer/settings-menu.md#audio-interfaces).
+See

 #### Return